mattbarb/DarkHorses-Masters-Workers/docs/api/RACING_API_DATA_AVAILABILITY.md

 | `comment` | text | Midfield - headway... | NO | Partial |
 | `silk_url` | string | https://... | NO | YES |

-**CRITICAL FINDING:** Position, sp, btn, prize, and time fields ARE in the Results API but NOT being extracted to ra_runners table!
+**CRITICAL FINDING:** Position, sp, btn, prize, and time fields ARE in the Results API but NOT being extracted to ra_mst_runners table!

 ---